 Posted in: Norgate, North Vancouver Real Estate

 Enjoy mountain views from your large 226 sq ft covered balcony/deck in this fabulous top floor 2-bed 2-bath suite in X61.
 Urban by Nature X61 features open concept and sleek modern contemporary design with premium finishing.
 Stainless steel Fisher Paykel appliances, quartz countertops, gas range, undermount sink, built in microwave oven, floor to ceiling windows, and California closets are standard fare.
 Situated in the heart of Marine Drive’s growing urban landscape, X61 boasts a 79 walk score.
 Transit, numerous shops & services, parks/walking trails are just outside your doorstep.
-A common outdoor gathering space, wheelchair access, EV and visitor parking round out the building features.
-Showings by appointment Saturday 1pm to 3pm and Sunday 12:00 Noon to 2pm.
+A common outdoor gathering space, wheelchair access, EV and visitor parking round out the building features and conveniently your new balcony has water and electricity plumbed in.
+Showings by appointment.

 As most of you have heard, sales in the Vancouver real estate market have been down this year, the numbers vary from area to area.
 The strata market has been soft, while single family homes and building lots have been significantly better, again depending on the area.